-After pitching a revered and rare perfect game in the minor leagues, Latter-day Saint Roy Castleton got called up to play in the majors in 1907, becoming the first Mormon and first Utahn player in Major League Baseball.
+After pitching a revered and rare perfect game in the minor leagues, Latter-day Saint Roy Castleton got called up to play in the majors in 1907, becoming the first Latter-day Saint and first Utahn player in Major League Baseball.

-Since then quite a few Mormons have made their names in professional baseball, from Hall of Famers Dennis Eckersley and Harmon Killebrew to two-time National League MVP Dale Murphy.
+Since then quite a few Latter-day Saints have made their names in professional baseball, from Hall of Famers Dennis Eckersley and Harmon Killebrew to two-time National League MVP Dale Murphy.

 But along with their athletic skills, many Latter-day Saints in the Major League have found ways to share their faith in profound ways.